bioinformatics-ca/IDE_2021/module6/README.md

 1. What does the distribution of taxa found in the reads look like?
 Is there any pathogen here that could be consistent with a cause for the patients symptoms?
 2. This data was derived from RNA (instead of DNA) and some viruses are RNA-based.
 Take a look into the **Viruses** category in Krona (by expanding this category).
 Is there anything here that could be consistent with the patient's symptoms? *Note: if you cannot expand the **Viruses** category what you should see is shown in this image [krona-viruses.png][].*.
-3. Given The results of Krona, can you form a hypothesis as to the cause of the patient's symptoms?
+3. Given the results of Krona, can you form a hypothesis as to the cause of the patient's symptoms?

 ---

 ## Step 5: Metatranscriptomic assembly

-In order to investigate the data further we will assemble the metatranscriptome using the software [Megahit][].
+In order to investigate the data further we will assemble the metatranscriptome using the software [MEGAHIT][].
 To do this please run the following:

 **Commands**
 ```bash